Music is the inarticulate speech of the heart, which cannot be compressed into words, because it is infinite.

 — Richard Wagner

-Other prior credits include the roles of La Zia Principessa and Zita in a double bill of Puccini’s Suor Angelica and Gianni Schicchi with Opera Fusion, the role of Dorabella in Mozart’s Così fan tutte and the role of Third Lady in Mozart’s Die Zauberflöte in the Program for Developing Opera Singers with New York Opera Conservatory, Prince Orlofsky in J. Strauss’ Die Fledermaus and the role of Dorabella in Mozart’s Così fan tutte in the Emerging Artists Project series of Opera Fusion, and Cherubino in Mozart’s Le nozze di Figaro with Opera Atelier.
+Other prior credits include the roles of La Zia Principessa and Zita in a double bill of Puccini’s Suor Angelica and Gianni Schicchi with Opera Fusion, the role of Dorabella in Mozart’s Così fan tutte and the role of Third Lady in Mozart’s Die Zauberflöte with Taconic Opera, Prince Orlofsky in J. Strauss’ Die Fledermaus and the role of Dorabella in Mozart’s Così fan tutte in the Emerging Artists Project series of Opera Fusion, and Cherubino in Mozart’s Le nozze di Figaro with Opera Atelier.
 She counts among her highest honors singing for the legendary opera soprano, Madame Virginia Zeani, at her 88th birthday celebration.

 Having graduated with her Bachelor of Music degree in vocal performance from the University of Florida/New World School of the Arts College Division, Erika performed various opera scenes and the role of Volpino in Haydn’s Lo Speziale.
 Daniel Fernandez from The Miami Herald's - El Nuevo Herald edition wrote, "The highest laurels go to the mezzo Erika Vasallo, not only for the excellent display of her beautiful voice, but for her fun characterization as the male character Volpino."
 During her incoming year of her graduate program at Florida State University, Erika performed the role of Female Emilia in Carlisle Floyd’s Prince of Players.
 Through the Opera Outreach Program of FSU, she performed the role of the Mother in Humperdinck’s Hansel and Gretel.
 While at FSU, Erika also sang the role of The Sorceress in Purcell’s Dido and Aeneas during a summer cultural exchange program at the Gran Teatro Nacional de la Habana, where no American had sang on this international stage in over half a century.
 Erika received her Master of Music degree in vocal performance from Florida International University, where she also was on the staff as an Adjunct Voice Professor.
 While at FIU, she performed the role of Doña Francisca in Amadeo Vives’ Doña Francisquita and sang as a soloist in a concert of Handel’s Messiah.